 The next stop on this temporary housing choo-choo train is extended stay hotels.
 What are those you say?
-Extended stay hotels are typically designated for business travelers who need a normal than longer stay for work or a conference.
+Extended stay hotels are typically designated for business travelers who need a longer than normal stay for work or a conference.
 These rooms are typically set up to have all the comforts of home, and also offer great rates for longer stays.
 Many of them feature the same layout as a typical apartment home, just a lot smaller.

-The last and least conventional form of short term housing is a relative or family member’s home or guesthouse.
+The last and least conventional form of short term housing is staying in a relative or family member’s home or guesthouse.
 This one depends on whether or not you happen to have family that is willing and has the space to accommodate you in the city that you are traveling to.

 This would be extremely effective for those who are moving to a new city for a job and need a temporary couch to crash on until they can secure more permeant housing.
 It also it great for someone who does gig work and will only need a place to stay for a very short amount of time.
-It also helps if your relative happens to be a super rich bajillionaire that can let you “borrow” their house for an indefinite amount of time, just sayin.

 Where to Keep Your Stuff

 This is especially important for those who may be moving from location to location in a short amount of time.
-Be sure to take the time to shop around and make sure that you are getting the most bang for your buck.
+Be sure to take the time to shop around and verify that you are getting the most bang for your buck.
 Safety is another factor that should be considered when deciding on a storage facility.
 Check out reviews from other customers and also seek out personal recommendations if possible.